joefagan/age_docs/index.md

 * This function will not return any results.
-However if there is not an error message the graph will be created.
+The graph is created if there is no error message.
 * Tables needed to set up the graph are automatically created.

 Example:

 ```
 SELECT * FROM ag_catalog.create_graph('graph_name');
 ```

 ### Delete a Graph